-The original was no classic, but you’d think it was a sacred text from the way “National Lampoon’s Van Wilder 2: The Rise of Taj” replicates every major and many minor elements from the 2002 Ryan Reynolds starrer.
+The original was no classic — save, perhaps, in the opinion of select 11-year-old males — but you’d think it was a sacred text from the way “National Lampoon’s Van Wilder 2: The Rise of Taj” replicates every major and many minor elements from the 2002 Ryan Reynolds starrer.
+The four-years-in-the-making, badly recycled (not to mention awful) sequel might stain the honor of the Lampoon label if it hadn’t already produced several even worse films.
 Few got actual theatrical release, however, which, in this case, should be brief.

 In the first film, a decent theatrical and big home-release success, campus party king Van Wilder was a role model for many young students including Taj Mahal Badalandabad (Kal Penn), an Indian exchange student desperate to experience the “pink taco” of interior American collegiate femininity.
 Now Taj is on his way to England for graduate studies, armed with self-confidence, party know-how, a bulldog (named Balzac), a golf cart and a bachelor-pad decor he inherited from Van.
 (How did all of this get cross the Atlantic?
 Don’t ask about that or any other number of sloppy script points.)